Next Chapter

 The faster this happens, the faster the stock becomes available for sale

 Errors or inefficiencies in this process will affect the entire supply chain.
 Therefore, you should use solutions that support efficiency.
-Using a warehouse management system with a mobile-scanning feature is one of the best ways you can try.
+Using a warehouse management system with a mobile-scanning feature is one of the best ways to try.

-With an automated warehousing management system, receiving goods will be so much easier.
-Instead of having to sit in front of a computer and manually search and update each incoming item, you can simply scan the products and purchase orders, update the inventory quantity, and put the products into specific categories using your smartphone.
+An automated warehousing management system will make receiving goods much easier.
+Instead of sitting in front of a computer and manually searching and updating each incoming item, you can simply scan the products and purchase orders, update the inventory quantity, and put the products into specific categories using your smartphone.

 3. Speeding Up the Order Fulfillment Process

-Being able to fulfill orders quickly and accurately is one of the good practices of proper warehousing.
-This is what warehousing was created for in the first place, after all.
+Complying with orders quickly and accurately is one of the good practices of proper warehousing.
+This is what warehousing was created for in the first place.
 There are three aspects to consider when it comes to ordering fulfillment: picking, packing, and shipping.

 Order Picking

-Therefore, it is important to implement the right order picking strategy.
-Here are a few most common picking methods:
+Therefore, it is important to implement the right order-picking strategy.
+Here are a few of the most common picking methods:

 Single Order

-This is the most basic picking method, generally used by startup retailers or wholesalers.
+This is the most basic picking method used by startup retailers or wholesalers.
 Simply put, the pickers will choose one order at a time as a whole before moving to the next.
-It’s best to avoid this method if you ship more than orders a day.
+Avoiding this method if you ship more than one order a day is best.

 Batch Picking

-The pickers are assigned a batch containing the number of orders, then they pick everything at once, and then return to the packing desk.
+The pickers are assigned a batch containing the number of orders, and then they pick everything at once and return to the packing desk.

 After that, they will get assigned a new batch to pick up other items.
 The number of orders allocated for each batch is usually between 10 and 30, depending on the physical size of your product and the average number of orders.

-Use this method if you have a high number of orders with a single or low number of products.
-However, if you have a high number of products per order, this method is not suitable for you.
+Use this method if you have many orders with a single or low number of products.
+However, if you have many products per order, this method is unsuitable for you.

 Zone Picking

 In this method, the pickers are assigned to pick items stored in a particular zone at a time.
-They must pass through all the areas containing the items ordered, pick them, put them in the container, and then return to the packing desk.
+They must pass through all the areas containing the items ordered, pick them up, put them in the container, and then return to the packing desk.

 This is a great method for preventing pickers from blocking each other and is suitable for retailers who have a high number of orders with various types of products.
 Avoid this method if you ship single orders or have very few pickers.